- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 From exploring the open space and parkland in and around the city to partaking in the (traditionally American) pastime of rodeo shows or engaging in Calgary's burgeoning theatre scene, expats are unlikely to endure a boring weekend during their sojourn in Alberta's largest city.

-Popular attractions in Calgary
+Recommended attractions in Calgary

 Heritage Park Historical Village